uhi22/pyPLC/readme.md

 44. The car sends CableCheckRequest.
 This contains the information, whether the connector is locked.
 45. The charger applies voltage to the cable and measures the isolation resistance.
 46. The charger confirms with CableCheckResponse.
+47. The CableCheckRequest/CableCheckResponse are repeated until the charger says "Finished".
 47. The car sends PreChargeRequest.
 With this, the car announces the target voltage of the charger before closing the circut.
 The goal is, to adjust the chargers output voltage to match the cars battery voltage.
 Also a current limit (max 2A) is sent.
 48. The charger confirms with PreChargeResponse.
 This response contains the actual voltage on the charger.